Welcome to the Dino Trail!

 10 am - noon on the lawn in front of the 2nd Congregational Church on the Common

-Interactive exhibits, fossils and even a second chance to make up a dino story with Story Wizards: Dino Drama
+Join Piti Theatre, Pocumtuck Valley Memorial Association and Great Falls Discovery Center staff for Interactive exhibits, fossils and even a second chance to make up a dino story with Story Wizards: Dino Drama.

 6